sir-siemens/carND-project3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model
 * The model contains dropout layers in order to reduce overfitting.
-* 6 recorded datasets are used to train the model.
+* Six recorded datasets are used to train the model.
 Two of them which represent two difficult turns are used to fine-tune the model.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning